Divorce is not an end to the family; it is the reorganization of the family.

 - I will work on being a happier, more positive person.
 Time will be set aside to focus on my needs so that I can be emotionally, physically, spiritually and mentally together for my child.
 I will pamper myself.
 If I go down, the ship goes down!

 Child support is based on the number of overnights each parent has with the children and the parent’s gross monthly wages.
-Each family’s situation is unique, and the attorneys at Non-Hostile Family Law work hard to provide options and give a clear explanation of what a family might do as far as the financial needs being met.
+Each family’s situation is unique, and Non-Hostile Family Law works hard to provide options and give a clear explanation of what a family might do as far as the financial needs being met.
 There is an Oregon state mandated calculator that is used and the attorney will explain what factors go into the child support calculator.
-Some factors that are included in the calculator are medical insurance costs, day care costs, other non joint children, children attending school, special needs, etc… The attorneys at Non-Hostile Family Law can explain why sometimes it is appropriate to deviate from the child support calculator.
+Some factors that are included in the calculator are medical insurance costs, day care costs, other non joint children, children attending school, special needs, etc… Joel can explain why sometimes it is appropriate to deviate from the child support calculator.